sydney-lartey/SOC-Incident-Investigations/incidents/incident-003-dns-tunneling/README.md

 - No known internal service or application justified the observed DNS activity
 - Query structure and frequency were inconsistent with CDNs or legitimate telemetry services
 - Behaviour aligned with known DNS-based C2 and tunneling techniques
+- During investigation, DNS-related UDP traffic to multicast addresses (224.0.0.251/252) on port 5353 was observed.
+This was identified as mDNS service discovery traffic rather than recursive DNS resolution.
+While it initially appeared anomalous due to lack of responses and S0 connection states, destination addressing and port usage confirmed benign behaviour.

 ## Findings & Confidence
 **Assessment:** Likely malicious DNS tunneling behaviour